 Arsenic and cadmium are both metals, which can pose a threat to the developing fetus.
 Evidence suggests that women living near metal smelters, agricultural areas where arsenic-containing fertilizers were once used, or hazardous waste sites or incinerators are at greater risk for miscarriage and stillbirth.

-The best ways to protect yourself from the birth defect risks posed by arsenic and cadmium include:
+Here are the best ways to protect yourself from the birth defect risks posed by arsenic and cadmium.